SachinKalsi/blog/category/ml/_posts/2018-08-22-stack-overflow-tag-prediction.md

 <b><i>It is a multi-label classification problem.</i></b>

-In Multi-label Classification, multiple labels may be assigned to each instance and there is no constraint on how many of the classes the instance can be assigned to.
+In Multi-label Classification, multiple labels (in this problem its tags) may be assigned to each instance and there is no constraint on how many of the classes the instance can be assigned to.
 Source: [Wiki](https://en.wikipedia.org/wiki/Multi-label_classification){:target="blank"}

-Find more about multi-label classification [here](http://scikit-learn.org/stable/modules/multiclass.html){:target="blank"}
+Find more about multi-label classification problem [here](http://scikit-learn.org/stable/modules/multiclass.html){:target="blank"}

 A question on Stackoverflow might be about any of C, Pointers, JAVA, Regex, FileIO and/or memory-management at the same time or none of these.

 ### Performance metric

-1. Micro f1 score
+1. Micro F1 score
-2. Macro f1 score:
+2. Macro F1 score:

-I have discussed in detail about the Performance metrices [here](https://goo.gl/UJdNps){:target="blank"}
+I have already discussed in detail about the performance metrices in my previous [blog](https://goo.gl/Z4AP95){:target="blank"} post.
+Please read [this](https://goo.gl/UJdNps){:target="blank"} blog to know more about Micro & Macro F1 scores.

 ---
 ## EDA (Exploratory Data Analysis)

 I have used [pandas](https://pandas.pydata.org/){:target="blank"} library to load the data.
 Please visit my github repo to see the full code.
-I have taken a sample of 1000000 data points from Train.csv Here is a list of major observations from EDA.
+I have taken a sample of 1000000 (10 lakh) data points from Train.csv.
+Here is a list of major observations from EDA.

 1. <b>Number of rows in the database:</b> 6034196
 2. <b>5.6% of the questions are duplicate:</b> Number of rows after removing duplicates:  943582